Skip to content

 Can Shareholder Agreements Prevent Removal?

-This being the case, it is worth observing that many companies have shareholder agreements.
+Given this, it is worth noting that many companies have shareholder agreements.
 Many shareholder agreements contain provisions that appear to restrict the ability of the shareholders to remove certain directors.
-You may therefore wonder how these agreements operate if company law refuses to restrict the power of a majority of shareholders from removing a director.
+You may, therefore, wonder how these agreements operate if company law refuses to restrict the power of a majority of shareholders from removing a director.

 The answer is that shareholders’ agreements are private agreements between the shareholders.
 That is to say, shareholder agreements are agreements between the shareholders in their private capacity.
 It does not affect their capacity as shareholders in the company.
 This is because the company’s articles of association govern this relationship.